pallas0/pallas0/README.md

 ### Hi there! 😄
 Welcome to my github!
-I'm a software engineer, fantasy book enthusiast, video game nerd, and practicing Buddhist -- aiming to bring a creative approach to a technical field.
+I'm a software engineer, video game nerd, and practicing Buddhist -- aiming to bring a creative approach to a technical field.

 I'm currently working on a Diner Dash style browser game, and mastering the harder problems on leetcode.